Michelle Williams Celebrates A Woman’s Right To Choose In Passionate Golden Globes Speech

 Onstage at the 77th Annual Golden Globes to receive the award for Actress In A Mini-series or Motion Picture for TV for her performance as Gwen Verdon in FX's Fosse/Verdon, Williams used her time to celebrate a woman's right to choose.

-Williams, who announced her own pregnancy on December 30, launched into a passionate call for for women to vote in the 2020 election, emphasizing the impact that choice has had on her own life.
+Williams, who announced her own pregnancy on 30 December, launched into a passionate call for women to vote in the US 2020 election, emphasising the impact that choice has had on her own life.

 Read her powerful speech in full below: